Frequently Asked Questions

 Where can I park?

 Convenient paid parking is available in Asia Society's parking lot located directly across the building on Southmore Boulevard.
 Enter from either Caroline Street or Austin Street.
-The lot is $5 per 24 hours and accepts credit card payments only.
+The lot is $7 per 24 hours (credit/debit only).
+Asia Society Members pay $5 for parking.
+Please use your credit card to access our parking, and visit our front desk where the actual charge of $5 will be made on your card.

 Limited metered parking is available on surrounding streets (Southmore Boulevard, Austin Street, and Oakdale Street).
 Restrictions are enforced.
 Bicycle racks are available in the parking lot at no cost, and are located in the southeast corner near the intersection of Southmore Boulevard and Austin Street.

 Do I have to be a member to see the exhibitions or attend programs?

 Asia Society is open to the public as are our programs, unless otherwise indicated.
 Asia Society members, however, receive exclusive benefits including free admission to the gallery, and free or discounted admission to author talks, artist programs, Asia Society film screenings, and other ticketed programs.
 Please visit our Membership page for more information on membership benefits.

 Do I have to bring my membership card if I am a member?

-Admission to the building is free.
-Admission to the Sarofim Gallery is free for Asia Society Members and children ages 12 and under, $5 for Students and Seniors, and $8 for Nonmembers.
-All patrons ages 6 and over require a ticket for all ticketed programs.
-Please read our ticketing policies for more information.
+Admission to the building and the Fayez Sarofim Grand Hall is free.
+Admission to the Louisa Stude Sarofim Gallery is free for Asia Society Members and children ages 12 and under, $5 for students and seniors, $8 for nonmembers.